elisalac/full-stack-engineer-takehome/README.md

 # Overview

 In this app, you will be able to create a user and log in.
-Once logged in, you can manage your documents (create, edit, delete).
+Once logged in, you can manage documents (create, edit, delete).
 When changing the title of a document, you do not need to press the save button, as it saves automatically.
 However, if you edit the content of the document, you will need to press the save button.

 # Setup Instructions